-The largest source of uncertainty was the default emission factor, which assumes that 100 percent of the C in $CO(NH_2)2$ applied to soils is ultimately emitted into the environment as CO_2 .
+The largest source of uncertainty was the default emission factor, which assumes that 100 percent of the C in $CO(NH_2)2$ applied to soils is ultimately emitted into the environment as $CO_2$ .
 In addition, each urea consumption data point has an associated uncertainty.
-Lastly, there is uncertainty surrounding the assumptions behind the calculation that converts fertilizer years to calendar years.